 -

-employment history, earning ability, and physical and emotional condition of the
+the age, employment history, earning ability, and physical and emotional condition of the spouse seeking maintenance;

 -